jamoore4579/README-Generator/README.md

   ## Description
-  This application was coded to helpthe user create a Professional README depending on a group of inputs that are answered by the user in the command line using Node.js
+  This application was coded to help the user create a Professional README depending on a group of inputs that are answered by the user in the command line using Node.js

   ## Table of Contents
   * [Installation](#installation)